Tutoriel: Installation du ventilateur de toît et des panneaux solaires (étapes par étapes) - Vanlife-Store

 Mounting and solar panels

-As the mounting bolts were a bit short, we used a magnet to hold the channel nuts high enough for the bolts to catch a few threads.
-We also used blue Loctite on these bolts and tightened them with an impact.
+Since the mounting bolts were a bit short, we used a magnet to hold the channel nuts high enough for the bolts to catch some threads.
+We also used blue Loctite on these bolts and tightened them with an impact wrench.

 We chose to place the electrical area towards the middle of the loading area, so placing the cable gland between the two solar panels was the best location for our installation.
 We used a 1.25" metal hole saw, cleaned the edges with a file, and sprayed the raw metal edges with paint.